skandinaff/display-switcher/README.md

 - “Command not found: ddcutil”: Install `ddcutil` via your distro and ensure it’s in `PATH`.
 - “No displays detected”: Ensure monitors support DDC/CI and that the feature is enabled in the OSD; check user permissions to I²C devices.

-## Licensing
+## Acknowledgments
-- GPL‑2.0‑or‑later (see SPDX header in source).
-If distributing widely, consider adding a `LICENSE` file with full text.
+- Uses the excellent `ddcutil` utility to communicate with monitors over DDC/CI https://github.com/rockowitz/ddcutil

 ## Publishing Checklist (GNOME Extensions)
 - metadata.json